 You have to manage to make all relevant decisions in a matter of hours.
 At the same time, the decisions on project starts and resource availability need to be well founded.
 This will only work out if you have a clear agenda and stringent moderation in the context of a regular project portfolio meeting.

-Our tip: See to the publication of the results of the project portfolio meeting.
+Our tip: See to the publication of the results of the project portfolio meetings.
 Employees tend to expect a lot from the PMO’s work and its controlling influence in the interest of better employee capacity planning.
 This is where there is a lot of potential for good news.
 If you sell it well.

-Step 2: Ensure Complete and Up-to-Date Project Data
+Step 2: Complete and Up-to-Date Project Data

 First, you register all projects with the essential information in a central database.
 This requires details such as: